7Pawns/Hook/README.md

 # Fisherman-Agent
-C++ agent dropped during agent registration
+C++ agent dropped on the victim's machine.